 An important part of solving the problem of light pollution is to have a thorough understanding of its magnitude, and a great way to do that is to measure the brightness of the night sky.
 Thankfully, it is relatively easy to make such measurements, and you can help.

-Participating in the Globe at Night citizen-science campaign is a great way to help our understanding of skyglow and its impact.
-No special tools are required and observations can easily be reported by smartphone, tablet or computer.
+Participating in the Globe at Night citizen science campaign is a great way to help our understanding of skyglow and its impact.
+No special tools are required and observations can easily be reported by smartphone, tablet, or computer.
+Providing data from a handheld Sky Quality Meter (SQM) device is optional.
+Directions on how to use the handheld device can be found here.

 Community Standards for Reporting Skyglow Observations